NewsLocal News

 "Today, Students for Justice in Palestine at the University of Maryland has achieved a historic victory for the student movement for justice and liberation by compelling Maryland’s flagship university to cease violations of our First Amendment rights and respect students’ freedom of speech."

-Despite their losing efforts, the UMD Jewish Student Union responded by commending the school administration's "commitment to prioritizing safety above all else."
+Despite their losing efforts, the UMD Jewish Student Union commended the school administration's "commitment to prioritizing safety above all else."

 They also took a shot at what they say is SJP's attempt to "hijack [October 7] to further their false and dangerous narrative."

-Although SJP was successful in reinstating their College Park protest, they failed to convince Messitte to block the University of Maryland System from banning October 7 events on all other campuses.
+Although SJP was successful in reinstating the College Park protest, they failed to convince Messitte to block the University of Maryland System from banning October 7 events on all other campuses.

 "Nothing in this Opinion or in the Preliminary Injunction that accompanies it, however, is intended to preclude the University from banning expressive activity in the Maryland system outside the College Park campus on this upcoming October 7," Messitte wrote.
 "That matter, however, may be revisited in the future course of these proceedings"